glin/reactable/README.md

   width = NULL,             # Fixed width of the column in pixels.
 Overrides minWidth and maxWidth align = NULL,             # Column alignment.
-One of "left", "right", "center" class = NULL,             # Additional CSS classes to apply to cells style = NULL,             # Named list of inline styles to apply to cells headerClass = NULL,       # Additional CSS classes to apply to the header headerStyle = NULL        # Named list of inline styles to apply to the header )
+One of "left", "right", "center" class = NULL,             # Additional CSS classes to apply to cells style = NULL,             # Inline styles to apply to cells.
+A named list or character string headerClass = NULL,       # Additional CSS classes to apply to the header headerStyle = NULL        # Inline styles to apply to the header.
+A named list or character string )
 ```